defuse/bqp/blog-source/content/waterloo-bound.md

 opportunities to hang out with the Zcash team.

-In my applications to scholarships, I mentioned how science communicators like Carl Sagan, Richard Feynman, and Neil deGrasse Tyson inspire me, and how I want to be like them, and how I'll work hard to popularize my work.
-Creating new scentists is just as valuable as doing novel research.
-So, with those promises in mind, I'll be blogging about all the cool stuff I learn right here!
+In my applications to scholarships, I mentioned how science communicators like Carl Sagan, Richard Feynman, and Neil deGrasse Tyson inspire me, how I want to be like them, and how I'll work hard to popularize my work.
+I believe creating new scientists is just as valuable as doing novel research.
+So, with those promises in mind, I'll be blogging about some of the cool stuff I learn right here!

-I'm on the road to Waterloo right now (thanks to my Dad for driving me and all my computer crap across the country), so hopefully the first post will be up in a week or two!
+I'm on the road from Calgary to Waterloo right now (thanks to my Dad for driving me and all my computer crap across the country), so hopefully the first post will be up in a week or two!